Martin Kelly (footballer): Liverpool

 Kelly made his first Premier League start of the season as an emergency replacement for Sotirios Kyrgiakos on 7 November 2010 against Chelsea in a match which Liverpool won 2–0.
 He subsequently started in the Merseyside derby on 16 January 2011, forcing Liverpool's first choice Glen Johnson to play left back.
 He won the Liverpoolfc.tv journalist's Man of the Match Award for his performance against Everton.
 Jamie Carragher complemented his talents by saying "I was in the stand against Everton and when he made that run past Leighton Baines, I thought it was Thierry Henry against me all those years ago.
 It was turbo charged."

 On 20 August 2011, Kelly played for the whole match away to Arsenal and helped Liverpool keep a clean sheet in a 2–0 victory.
 He nearly scored in the second half, as his shot from 15 yards hit the outside of the post.
 England manager, Fabio Capello, was present at the match and applauded his performance.
 On 29 November 2011, he scored a header against Chelsea as Liverpool won 2–0 at Stamford Bridge, sending them through to the semi-finals of the League Cup.

 On 23 September 2012, he ruptured his anterior cruciate ligament against Manchester United and was ruled out of action for approximately six months.
 A year and three days later, he made his first competitive appearance since the injury, against the same opponents in the third round of the League Cup, replacing Lucas Leiva midway through the second half in a 1–0 win for the hosts.
 Brendan Rodgers insisted that the latter would get his chance fully as current first-choice right-back, as Glen Johnson was out for a month.

 Crystal Palace

 On 14 August 2014, Kelly joined Crystal Palace on a three-year deal, moving for a reported fee of £2 million.
 He totalled 34 matches (31 in the league) in his first season at Selhurst Park, as Palace finished 10th.

 He scored his first goal for Palace, and first career goal since November 2011, on 21 February 2016, the only goal in the fifth round of the FA Cup against Tottenham Hotspur at White Hart Lane.
 He was an unused substitute in the final on 21 May, a 2–1 loss to Manchester United.

 In February 2019 he signed a new contract with the club, until 2021.
 He was one of four players to sign a new contract on 21 August 2020.

-The club issued a statement in May 2022 that Kelly would leave on the expiry of his contract at the end of June.
+On May 2022, Crystal Palace announced that Kelly would leave the club on the expiry of his contract at the end of June.